 Mr. Hawthorne studied choral composition with Alice Parker through her course, Writing for Voices.
 His compositional project, The Portland Psalter Vol I and II, are used in Episcopal liturgies throughout North America.

 Inclusive teaching practices have been a particular interest to Mr. Hawthorne, earning him the 2008 Oregon Disability Mega Conference Educator of the Year.
 Additionally, as a part of Mr. Hawthorne’s desire to honor the various cultures represented in the membership of the choir program and our school, the program picks a geographic region to focus on each year.
-Recent years have focused on the South Pacific Islands, and the continents of Africa, Central and South America.
-This coming academic year, 2019-2020 the focus will be on Asian Countries of the Pacific Rim.
+In recent years concerts have featured music from the South Pacific Islands, and the continents of Africa, Central and South America and Asia.

-Mr. Hawthorne is a member of the American Choral Directors Association (ACDA), the National Association of Music Educators (NAfME), and the Organization of American Kodály Educators (OAKE).
+Mr. Hawthorne is a member of the American Choral Directors Association (ACDA) and the National Association of Music Educators (NAfME).